Kinovarobotics/ros_kortex/readme.md

 ### Build

-These are the instructions to run in a terminal to create the workspace, clone the `ros_kortex` repository, install the necessary ROS dependencies and build the package:
+These are the instructions to run in a terminal to create the workspace, clone the `ros_kortex` repository and install the necessary ROS dependencies:

         sudo apt install python3 python3-pip
         sudo python3 -m pip install conan